 Howmet believes that its facilities are suitable and adequate for its operations.
 Although no title examination of properties owned by Howmet has been made for the purpose of this report, the Company knows of no material defects in title to any such properties.
-See Note A and Note O to the Consolidated Financial Statements in Part II, Item 8 of this Form 10-K.
+See Note A and Note N to the Consolidated Financial Statements in Part II, Item 8 of this Form 10-K for additional information.